ITPNYU/web-development-with-open-data/syllabus.markdown

 Week 7 (05/05): Final Presentations

+===

-I am happy for the opporunity to teach this new and exciting class to you.
+_I am happy for the opporunity to teach this new and exciting class to you.
 We are on this journey together.
-Please be in touch for any reason you see fit. —James Cropcho
+Please be in touch for any reason you see fit. —James Cropcho_